The Lebanon County Democratic Party

 Section 1 – Organization meeting

-The Chairperson of the Lebanon County Democratic Committee shall issue a call for the assembly and organization of the County Committee as elected, to meet at a convenient time and place in the County of Lebanon no later than the sixth Wednesday following the Spring Primary Election in the year in which County Committeepersons shall be elected.
-Such call shall be made at least ten (10) days prior to the meeting by public proclamation or written notice, signed by said Chairperson, addressed and mailed to every Committeeperson elected at said Primary.
+- The Chairperson of the Lebanon County Democratic Committee shall issue a call for the assembly and organization of the County Committee, to meet at a convenient time and place in the County of Lebanon no later than the sixth Wednesday following the Spring Primary Election in the year in which County Committeepersons have been Such call shall be made at least ten (10) days prior to the meeting by

-2) In the event the Chairperson of the County Committee fails or neglects to issue a call for the organization of the new County Committee, within the time provided, any three members of the newly elected County Committee shall have authority to issue such a call to meet, in the same manner and with ten (10) days notice as the Chairperson is required to give, such meeting so called having the authority and legality as if called by the retiring County Chairperson.
+- In the event the Chairperson of the County Committee fails or neglects to issue a call for the organization of the new County Committee, within the time provided, any three members of the newly elected County Committee shall have authority to issue such a call to meet, in the same manner and with ten (10) days written or electronic notice as the Chairperson is required to give, such meeting so called having the authority and legality as if called by the retiring County

 Section 2 – Regular Meetings

-The Lebanon County Democratic Committee shall meet in regular session four times a year at a time and place designated in the written notice on the following dates:
+The Lebanon County Democratic Committee shall meet in regular session at least four times a year at a time and place designated in the written or electronic notice (per Article VII), including but not limited to the following periods:

 Section 3 – Special Meetings

-The County Chairperson shall call a Special Meeting upon the written request signed by any twenty-five (25) Committeepersons of the County Committee.
+- by the County Chairperson upon the written request signed by any twenty-five (25) Committeepersons of the County

-Written notice of a Special Meeting sent to all Committeepersons shall contain the purpose for such meeting.
-No other business may come before the County Committee at such Special Meeting than that set forth in the notice calling such Special Meeting.
+- No other business may come before the County Committee at such Special Meeting than that set forth in the notice calling such Special

 Section 4 – Proxies

-Any Committeeperson may substitute any Democratic elector from his or her own election precinct by a signed and witnessed proxy, to act for the Committeeperson temporarily at the next session of the Committee, and the holder of the said proxy shall have all the powers and rights at the designated meeting as the Committeeperson would have if personally present.
+- Any Committeeperson may substitute any Democratic elector, not already a Committeeperson, from his or her own election precinct by a signed and witnessed proxy, to act for the Committeeperson temporarily at the next session of the Committee, and the holder of the said proxy shall have all the powers and rights at the designated meeting as the Committeeperson would have if personally

 Article VII – Notices